theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - For the 3DS you simply need to run `make`.
 Then copy the `Scratch-3DS.3dsx` file like you normally would.
 - For the Wii U you need to run `make PLATFORM=wiiu` and then copy the `build/wiiu/scratch-wiiu` folder into the `sdcard:/wiiu/apps` folder on your sd card.
 - For the Wii you need to run `make PLATFORM=wii package`, then find the zipped file in `build/wii/scratch-wii.zip`.
 Unzip it and put the `apps` folder inside the root of your Wii SD card.
-- For the GameCube you need to run `make PLATFORM=gamecube`, then find the .dol file at `build/gamecube/scratch-gamecube.dol`.
+- For the GameCube you need to run `make PLATFORM=gamecube`, then find the `.dol` file at `build/gamecube/scratch-gamecube.dol`.
+- For the Switch you need to run `make PLATFORM=switch`, then find the `.nro` file at `build/switch/scratch-nx.nro`.

 #### Compilation Flags